Telecare, Gadgets and Other Equipments

 Telecare is a term that describes equipment and services that support the safety and independence of the person you care for in their home.
 Telecare services range from a basic community alarm service using a pendant alarm that is able to respond to an emergency, to an integrated system that includes detectors or monitors (i.e to detect motion, falls, fire and gas) that trigger a warning to a response centre.

-Carers Bucks works with Bucks County Council to raise awareness of the benefit of telecare to support carers in their caring role.
+Carers Bucks works with Buckinghamshire Council to raise awareness of the benefit of telecare to support carers in their caring role.
 We have a Telecare Adviser who visits our support groups to talk about and demonstrate telecare equipment.
-This can be followed up by an individual consultation and, if appropriate, a referral to Bucks County Council for an assessment for telecare equipment.
+This can be followed up by an individual consultation and, if appropriate, a referral to Buckinghamshire Council for an assessment for telecare equipment.

 Different types of equipment can help you to care for the person you’re looking after, as well as help them to live independently.